 Here are the top 10 reasons to do a detox:

-- Give your body a break from potential allergens and food sensitivities.
-Most detox plans have you abstain from foods to which some people may be sensitive or even allergic.
-Eggs, soy, corn, wheat, dairy, nuts, seeds, alcohol, etc., are often all on the “no, no” list; however, some people still eat yogurt due to its probiotic benefits.
-When you are done with your detox, you then reintroduce these foods one at a time and monitor if you have any kind of reaction (e.g., bloating, digestive upset, headaches, fatigue).
+Most detox plans have you abstain from foods which may cause allergies or food intolerance in some individuals.
+Eggs, soy, corn, wheat, dairy, nuts, seeds, alcohol, etc., are often all on the “no-no” list; however, some people still eat yogurt due to its probiotic benefits while detoxing.
+When you are done with your detox, you then reintroduce these foods one at a time and monitor if you have any kind of reaction (e.g., bloating, digestive upset, headaches, fatigue, mood changes, etc.).
 If you do, it’s a food you may need to eliminate altogether from you diet or have only occasionally.

-- Learn new ways to cook.
 No doubt eating raw vegetables and brown rice every day for lunch the entire length of your detox diet could be downright boring.
 Going on a detox challenges you to try new spices and seasonings (e.g., turmeric), cook with new grains (e.g., brown rice, amaranth, quinoa), incorporate healthy proteins (e.g., fish, lentils), and experiment with healthy food combinations.
-Note: Several different approaches exist, so it’s best to get guidance from a qualified health practitioner and to get your doctor’s approval if you are currently facing any health conditionsl.
+Note: Several different approaches exist, so it’s best to get guidance from a qualified health practitioner and to get your doctor’s approval if you are currently facing any health conditions.
 Also, I have found that many of the natural products stores have excellent staff on hand that can point you in the direction of good products and well written books on the subject.

 Some Other Articles You May Be Interested In: